 Learn how to navigate the GTmetrix Report and make sense of your results.Read this guide

 Understand Web Vitals and how they reflect your page's performance.Read this guide

 Here are a few commonly encountered Audits you may come across in your GTmetrix Report results.

 If your site is slow, your users will leave

 Speed is a crucial aspect in providing a pleasant user experience to visitors of your site.
 It ensures that a visitor's limited attention span and time are spent on actual content and not wasted waiting for images and scripts to load.

-In terms of SEO, Google is hinting at using Page Speed score in its ranking algorithm.
-As developers and marketers look to optimize their sites, page speed should be among the top optimizations to consider.
+In terms of SEO, Google already uses both 'Page Speed' and 'Page Experience' in their ranking algorithm.
+Google has also announced that high-performance pages will henceforth be marked as 'Fast pages'.
+As developers and marketers look to optimize their sites, Page Speed and Page Experience should be among the top optimizations to consider.

 Despite this, however, Google has made it clear that even though Page Speed and Page Experience are important, they will continue to prioritize pages with the most relevant and quality content overall.